 Many people believe that the courts make routine orders concerning child custody and access during the divorce process, but this is not the case.
 If you have children, then aside from the divorce petition, you will also need to file a ‘Statement of Arrangements for Children’.
 This form provides the court with basic details about the children, including their dates of birth, where they go to school and who is responsible for their care when the parents are working, if relevant.
 The form only serves to provide information and will not form the basis of any decision of the court.

 In most cases, the parents will make these decisions themselves where possible, sometimes using mediation to assist in keeping discussions on track and in the best interests of the children.

-It is worth noting that the court does hold the power to order that a Decree Absolute is not granted until it is satisfied with the arrangements for the children, although it is rarely the case that there will be any objection by the court provided the arrangements are reasonable and there are no concerns surrounding child protection.
+It is worth noting that the court does hold power to order that a Final Order is not granted until it is satisfied with the arrangements for the children, although it is rarely the case that there will be any objection by the court provided the arrangements are reasonable, and there are no concerns surrounding child protection.

 If you have tried mediation without success, and you have not been able to reach a conclusion through the guidance of your respective solicitors, then the next step is to make a court application so that a decision can be made about who the children will live with, and how the other parent will be involved in their lives.

 The court will sometimes make a ‘Specific Issue Order’ so that a particular disagreement can be resolved.
 These are usually issued when a decision cannot be made about, for example, where a child should live or which school he or she should attend.
 The court will also sometimes grant a ‘Prohibited Steps Order’ to prevent either parent from doing certain things or making specific journeys with the children (such as travelling overseas) without the express permission of the other.